j-hc/Reddit_ChatBot_Python/README.rst

               # a basic roll game

               websock.send_message(response_text, resp.channel_url) # and send the message finally
+              return True  # return true if you want to be done with the checking of the other hooks

   websock.add_after_message_hook(roll)  # add the hook
   # now everytime someone says "!roll 1 100", the bot will roll and send the result!